nurudin-fst/Shopee-Affiliate-manager/README.md

 # Shopee-Affiliate-manager
-Save and manage from shopee and affiliate link product
+Save and manage shopee and affiliate link product